You can’t manage your operation, and consistently produce desired outcomes, without effectively owning your processes.

-Particularly for a leader of process management, there needs to be an ability to encourage alignment and cooperation.
+There needs to be an ability to encourage alignment and cooperation.

 Process and strategy must coexist in order to maximise your gains.

-In other words, if your processes don’t gear each action undertaken toward your ultimate strategic goals, the endeavour is wasted.
+If your processes don’t gear each action undertaken toward your ultimate strategic goals, the endeavour is wasted.

 Resources are tight and efficiency is a prerequisite for success.